namelesspal18/makinteractlab.github.io/_projects/MAScreen_2020.md

 ### References

 Hyein Lee, Yoonji Kim, and Andrea Bianchi.
 2020. **MAScreen: Augmenting Speech with Visual Cues of Lip Motions, Facial Expressions, and Text Using a Wearable Display**.
-To appear in SIGGRAPH Asia Emerging Technologies 2020.
+In SIGGRAPH Asia 2020 Emerging Technologies (SA '20).
+Association for Computing Machinery, New York, NY, USA, Article 2, 1–2.
+DOI:https://doi.org/10.1145/3415255.3422886

 <!-- DO NOT CHANGE MANUALLY -->